 - Hide critical information about the structure of earnings

-- Lots of complaints online
+- Many complaints online

 - They primarily teach the warm market strategy

 When I first looked at the MCA opportunity I thought it looked like a textbook scam.
-After digging a little deeper I would say that the main issue really lies in their lack of transparency and hype.
-I would not consider joining this company until they became a lot more transparent and stop allowing distributors to run around flashing wads of cash and luxury cars without properly disclosing the real amount of work that goes into achieving that kind of income.
+After digging a little deeper I would say that the main issue really lies in their lack of transparency and the hype.
+I would not consider joining this company until they became a lot more transparent and stopped allowing distributors to run around flashing wads of cash and luxury cars without properly disclosing the real amount of work that goes into achieving that kind of income.